GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Appendix

+To evaluate the robustness of our framework under extreme geometric variations, we conduct a stress test on 140 test scenes from the DL3DV dataset.
+This experiment follows the $n$-$k$ evaluation protocol established in Sec.~\ref{subsec:datasets_evaluation}.

-Following the $n$-$k$ protocol established in Sec.~\ref{sec:setup}, we conduct a stress test on the DL3DV dataset to evaluate model stability under extreme sparsity.
-As the frame interval $k$ increases, the baseline distance between context views expands, leading to a drastic reduction in visual overlap and intensifying the challenge for both geometric inference and generative completion.As summarized in Table~\ref{tab:extrapolation_span}, while the performance of the feed-forward baseline (DepthSplat) degrades sharply as the span increases, \textbf{GSCompleter} exhibits remarkable robustness.
-Our method consistently outperforms the baseline across all configurations, with the performance margin widening as the task difficulty escalates.
-Notably, in the $n$-30 scenario, our paradigm achieves a PSNR of 18.33 dB, surpassing the baseline by +1.31 dB.
-Furthermore, the superior perceptual quality (lower FID) across all intervals confirms that our ``Generate-then-Register'' strategy effectively prevents geometric collapse in wide-baseline settings, successfully maintaining structural integrity where conventional reconstruction-only methods fail.
+\textbf{Regular Scenarios.} As summarized in Table~\ref{tab:extrapolation_span}, the baseline distance between context views expands as the frame interval $k$ increases, leading to a drastic reduction in visual overlap and intensifying the challenge for both geometric inference and generative completion.
+While the performance of the feed-forward baseline (DepthSplat) degrades sharply with increasing spans, GSCompleter exhibits remarkable robustness.
+Our method consistently outperforms the baseline across all configurations, with the performance margin widening as viewpoint variations escalate.
+Notably, in the $n$-$30$ scenario, our paradigm achieves a PSNR of 18.33 dB, surpassing the baseline by \textbf{+1.31 dB}.
+Furthermore, our approach demonstrates superior perceptual quality (lower FID) across all intervals.